Carina-labs/nova/x/icacontrol/spec/en/03_messages.md

 }
 ```

-`MsgChangeRegisteredZoneInfoResponse` is a response message for `MsgChangeRegisteredZone`.
+`MsgChangeRegisteredZoneResponse` is a response message for `MsgChangeRegisteredZone`.

 ## MsgDeleteRegisteredZone

 ```protobuf
 message MsgDeleteRegisteredZone{
   string zone_id = 1;